muraronicola/Approximating-volume-computations-via-GNNs/README.md

 conda env create -f environment.yml
 ```

-To execute the other steps, is first necessary to activate the environment:
+Before executing any other steps, activate the environment:

 ```bash
 conda activate ADVML
 ```

 ---

-## Generating the data
+## Generating the Data

-There are already some pre-generated data in the `data` folder.
-However, if you want to generate new data, you can run the following command:
+Some pre-generated data is available in the `data` folder.
+To generate new data, run:

 ```bash
 python3 ./GenerateData.py <dimensions> <constraints> <number_polytopes> <uniform_distribution> <max_volume> <seed> <only_exact>
 ```

 **Arguments:**
 - `<dimensions>`: Number of dimensions of the polytopes.
-- `<constraints>`: Number of constraints of the polytopes.
+- `<constraints>`: Number of constraints for the polytopes.
 - `<number_polytopes>`: Number of polytopes to generate.
-- `<uniform_distribution>`: If set to `True`, the polytopes will be generated using a uniform distribution.
-If set to `False`, the polytopes will be generated using a normal distribution.
+- `<uniform_distribution>`: If `True`, polytopes are generated using a uniform distribution; if `False`, a normal distribution is used.
 - `<max_volume>`: Maximum volume of the polytopes.
-- `<seed>`: Seed for the random number generator.
+- `<seed>`: Random seed.
-- `<only_exact>`: If set to `True`, only polytopes without reduntant constraints will be generated.
-If set to `False`, polytopes with redundant constraints will also be generated.
+- `<only_exact>`: If `True`, only polytopes without redundant constraints are generated; if `False`, polytopes may include redundant constraints.

 ---

 ## Training the GNN

-For executing the code, run the following command:
+To train the GNN, run:

 ```bash
 python3 ./main.py <path_configuration>
 ```

 **Arguments:**

-- `<path_configuration>`: Path of the file containing the configuration.
+- `<path_configuration>`: Path to the configuration file.

 ---

 ## Dummy Classifier

-The file `dummy_classifier.py` contains the implementation of a dummy classifier that can be used to compare the results of the GNN with a simple baseline.
-For executing the dummy classifier, run the following command:
+The file `dummy_classifier.py` implements a baseline dummy classifier to compare against the GNN results.
+To execute it, run:

 ```bash
 python3 ./DummyClassifier.py <path_configuration>
 ```

 **Arguments:**
-- `<path_configuration>`: Path of the file containing the configuration.
+- `<path_configuration>`: Path to the configuration file.

 ---

-## Changing the configuration
+## Modifying the Configuration

-The default configuration file is located in the `configurations` folder.
+The default configuration files are located in the `configurations` folder.

-The file contains some important parameters such as the data used for training, the number of epochs, the batch size, the learning rate and the output directory for the results.
-In order to change the data used for training, the `data` and `data-split` fields in the configuration file must be modified.
-The `data` field contains the names of the data files to be used, while the `data-split` field contains the split of the data into training `(tr)`, validation `(de)` and test sets `(te)`.
-Both are arrays, so multiple data files can be used for training and multiple splits can be defined.
-Each component of the `data` array must have a corresponding component in the `data-split` array.
+These files include parameters such as:
+- Training dataset
+- Number of epochs
+- Batch size
+- Learning rate
+- Output directory for results

+To change the dataset used for training, modify the `data` and `data-split` fields in the configuration file:

+- `data`: List of data file names.
+- `data-split`: Corresponding list indicating how each dataset is used (`tr` for training, `de` for validation, `te` for testing).
+Multiple options are available, separated by `-` (e.g., `tr-de-te` or `tr-de`).

+Both fields are arrays and each entry in `data` must correspond to an entry in `data-split`.

 ---

-## Evaluating the results
+## Evaluating the Results

-To evaluate the results of the GNN, you can view the jupyter notebook in the `analyze_results` folder.
-The notebook contains the code to load the results and visualize them.
+To evaluate the GNN's results, use the Jupyter notebook in the `analyze_results` folder.
+The notebook contains tools to load and visualize the results.